 The Dojo is starting its activity this year, initially opening classes for kids between 5 and 7 years old, kids between 8 and 13 years old (open also to Blind and Vision Impaired Kids) and a dedicated class for 15+ year old Blind and Vision Impaired people.

-Since the end of 2017, he’s been teaching at Tori Judo and now he’s also running Yuki Judo in Moonee Ponds.
+At the end of 2017, he started teaching at Tori Judo and then in 2019 he founded Yuki Judo Dojo in Strathmore Heights.

 He has participated in many VAJU tournaments, as well as in 2018 & 2019 Australian Kodokan Judo Championships both in Shiai (fights) and Kata competitions.